This post may contain affiliate links. Please read my disclosure policy.

 Sweet potato toast is also a great meal to serve when you have guests or families because you can make the toast and then have assorted toppings that satisfy everyone.
 You can make some scrambled or fried eggs and other things that they can have and you stick to your AIP-compliant ingredients.

 Note: It's best if you can have an item to chew, like breakfast sausage or slice of ham, along with your smoothie so that the proper digestive enzymes and hormonal releases (things like insulin, etc) all work properly.

 If you want a smoothie while on AIP, opt for more veggie-heavy vs. fruit-heavy ones, add some fat like avocado or MCT or coconut oils, and add some protein via a scoop of collagen.
 This way your blood sugar will be more stable until your next meal.

-Otherwise, many smoothie recipes you find usually can be converted pretty easily to be AIP-compliant.
+Many smoothie recipes you find usually can be converted pretty easily to be AIP-compliant.

 Hopefully this list gets you started and out of being overwhelmed about what you can eat while on Autoimmune Paleo!